mortar-works/mortar-website/src/site/use-cases/income-generation.md

 > 67% of CFOs cannot focus on strategic priorities because of increasing operational responsibilities and time spent on compliance, controls and costs. - EY, The DNA of the CFO

-Wasted resources and staff member frustrations are difficult to resolve in a company's income generation and collections team.
-The average income officer involved in income generation is spending the majority of their time battling with **inaccurate information**, pursuing and **waiting for acknowledgments** and **ineffectively monitoring** accounts and schedules.
+Wasted resources and staff member frustrations are common within a company's income generation and collections team.
+The average income officer is spending the majority of their time battling with **inaccurate information**, pursuing and **waiting for acknowledgments** and **ineffectively monitoring** accounts and schedules.

-Mortar however offers **a single source of unified financial information**, enabling our AI engine to start powering your teams with automated, predictive and proactive **account management** and **collections tools**.
+Mortar however offers **a single source of unified financial information**, enabling our AI engine to start powering your teams with automated, predictive and proactive **account management** and **collection tools**.

 <br/><br/>
 <img src="/static/images/homepage/mortar_laptop_dashmockup03_arrears.png" width="100%">